tkhq/docs/docs/documentation/ecosystem-integrations/others.md

 ## Tron, Sui, Aptos

 We support address derivation for these ecosystems.

-## What about others?
+We also have two SDK examples:
+* [`examples/with-sui`](https://github.com/tkhq/sdk/tree/main/examples/with-sui) demonstrates transaction construction and broadcast on Sui.
+* [`examples/with-aptos`](https://github.com/tkhq/sdk/tree/main/examples/with-aptos) demonstrates transaction construction and broadcast on Aptos.

+## Ed25519 and Secp256k1 Signing

-Turnkey supports bare ed25519 and secp256k1 signing which covers most ecosystems and blockchains out there.
-If your ecosytem of choice isn't covered adequately we're open to feedback.
+Turnkey supports bare bare Ed25519 and Secp256k1 signing which covers most ecosystems and blockchains out there.
+If your ecosystem of choice isn't covered adequately we're open to feedback and feature requests.
 Give us a shout on [X](https://x.com/turnkeyhq/) or [Slack](https://join.slack.com/t/clubturnkey/shared_invite/zt-2837d2isy-gbH60kJ~XnXSSFHiqVOrqw)!